Skip to main content

 Two weeks before the move, do a final walkthrough of the current office with your equipment list.
 Confirm that everything in the “not moving” category is accounted for and that nothing in the “moving” category has accidentally been flagged for removal.

-This is also when you should verify that your data sanitization documentation is in order.
-If you’re in a regulated industry — healthcare, financial services, legal — your compliance framework likely has specific requirements around chain of custody and proof of sanitization.
-Make sure you have certificates of data sanitization for every device with storage media that’s leaving your control.
+This is also when you should verify that your data-sanitization documentation is in order.
+If you’re in a regulated industry — healthcare, financial services, or legal — your internal policy or applicable rules may set specific requirements around custody and proof of sanitization.
+Decide what record and tracking detail you need before equipment leaves your control, then confirm that scope with the provider.

 If any devices have failed since your initial inventory — drives that won’t power on, servers that won’t boot — flag them separately.
 Non-functional drives can’t be digitally sanitized and may require physical destruction as a paid service.